cracked-unc-club/unccord-bot-kt/README.md

 ## Usage

-The bot listens for button interactions and assigns roles based on the configuration provided in the `assignRoleEmbed` function.
+The bot listens for button interactions and assigns colors and roles accordingly.

 ## Contributing